cooliris/embed-wall/README.md

 #### Centrally-Hosted Walls

 If you used the Cooliris Express tool to generate an embed code, make sure that the `flashvars` in your embed code uses a `feed=…` parameter.
 If your embed code uses a `z=…` parameter, then you are using a centrally-hosted wall.
+In this case, we recommend that you switch to a feed URL, e.g. `flashvars="feed=http://your/media.rss"`.
 Centrally-hosted walls will stop working on March 1, 2015.

 ## JavaScript